Paris Métro Line 8: Major restructuring

+The section between Duroc and Invalides was transferred to the old Line 14, which eventually merged with Line 13 in 1976 to become the actual Line 13.

 The section between La Motte-Picquet and Balard opened on 27 July 1937, at the same time as the Javel maintenance workshop.
 At that time, the line included thirty-one stations between Balard and Porte de Charenton.

 Second wave of extensions toward Créteil

 The extension to Charenton-le-Pont was approved on 24 December 1929.
 Work began in 1936, and a 1410 m opened on 5 October 1942.
 Two new stations were created: Liberté and Charenton – Écoles in Charenton-le-Pont.
 Although in 1942 the line had thirty-three stations, Champ de Mars and Saint-Martin were closed on 2 September 1939.

 After the war, the only metro extension was Line 13 (to Carrefour Pleyel) in 1952.
 Investment programmes in 1965 and 1967 envisaged three extensions.
 One was Line 8 to Maisons-Alfort, due to overcrowding at Charenton-le-Pont which disrupted bus service to Charenton.
 The extension required crossing the Marne on a viaduct, since the Charenton – Écoles station was at the edge of a cliff north of the river.